ikosmidis/coursehand/README.md

     library("warstguides")

-First, we need to specify whetre the directory structure with the handbook files is.
+First, we need to specify where the directory structure with the handbook files is.
 For example, in my machine this is

     working_dir <- "~/Repositories/warwick-stats-handbooks"